 Please walk, bike, bus, or carpool to ACES at Hallam Lake whenever possible!
 Parking is extremely limited and alternate transportation is fun and saves the planet.

-BIKE BOARD CHALLENGE: In the summer, every time you come to Hallam Lake in something other than your own car you will earn a sticker to place on our Bike Board.
-Bike Board participants are entered to win great prizes all summer long including local gift certificates, bike accessories, ACES classes, reusable bags, and more.
+BIKE BOARD CHALLENGE: Fill out a Bike Board Card and add a sticker every time you come to Hallam Lake in something other than your own car.
+Bike Board participants are entered to win great prizes all summer long including local gift certificates, bike accessories, and more.

 PARKING LOT: Limited parking is available for Hallam Lake visitors only.
 Please park efficiently.
 Drop-off overflow parking for Hallam Lake programs is available in the West End (2 hour free parking) with an easy walk down the stairs to the center.
 We are an IDLE FREE community.